George and his adapted ride-on car

 We spoke to George’s dad about how this came about and the impact of the car on George’s life:

-“We were referred to TAD (who adapt the cars) by Helena Young, who is the Occupational Therapy at the neuromuscular clinic at Westmead Children’s Hospital.
+“We were referred to TAD (who adapt the cars) by Helena Young, who is the Occupational Therapist at the neuromuscular clinic at Westmead Children’s Hospital.
 Following Helena‘s recommendation our key worker contacted TAD, who came to our home to conduct an assessment.
 They then sourced and adapted a car that was appropriate for George’s needs.
 George currently mobilises using a walking frame, but he is not able to use it on the grass.
 The biggest impact the car has had for George is that it allows him to independently play on the grass for the first time.
 The car has speakers that play his favourite music while he’s driving, which makes it extra fun.
 He enjoys sharing the car with his cousins and friends.
 It’s also a fantastic training tool, such that when he finally does get a power wheelchair, he will be familiar with using a joystick to move.
 Many thanks to MDNSW for funding the car for George!”

 This was only possible through the generous support of our donors, in particular please join us in thanking Vladimir, Irina, Marival and Alex D’jamirze who helped make this happen!